VictorSuzumura/Cloudwalk_Test/test_answer.md

 </div>

-- In both analyses, user 11750 seems to have malicious intent and should be investigated further.
+- In both analyses, user 11750 seems to have unusual behaviour and should be investigated further.

 ### In addition to the spreadsheet data, what other data would you look at to try to find patterns of possible frauds?